Sociology Index - Internet Research

 Chinese Family Customs

 China's different people have developed individual customs regarding food, clothing and housing, in response to their own particular environments and social conditions.
-Generally, the Han people take rice and noodles as their staple diet, love to eat vegetables, beans, meat, fish and eggs, and pay particular attention to cooking techniques.
+Generally, the Chinese Han people take rice and noodles as their staple diet, love to eat vegetables, beans, meat, fish and eggs, and pay particular attention to cooking techniques.
 Mongolians often eat beef and mutton, and drink tea with milk.